heaventree/PAYYMO-OPEN-BANKING-V1.1/docs/database_migrations.md

 3. **Empty migrations**: If a migration has no changes:
    - Delete the migration file
    - Make sure your models have actually changed

+4. **Data type incompatibilities**: When changing column types:
+   - Use a multi-step migration process for complex type changes
+   - Consider using temporary columns when converting data

 ### Getting Help